peekxc/simplextree/README.md

 <a href='#serialize' id='serialize' class='anchor' aria-hidden='true'>#</a>
 **serialize**(_SimplexTree_)

-Serializes the simplex tree _K_ into some of smaller representation needed to recover the simplex tree .Should only be used in conjunction with _deserialize_
+Serializes the simplex tree _K_ into some of smaller representation needed to recover the simplex tree.

 <a href='#deserialize' id='deserialize' class='anchor' aria-hidden='true'>#</a> _SimplexTree_ $ **deserialize**(_complex_, _SimplexTree_)

-Deserializes _complex_, the result of _serialize_, into _SimplexTree_ if supplied, or an empty _SimplexTree_ if not supplied.
-Should only be used in conjunction with _serialize_.
+Deserializes _complex_, the result of [serialize](#serialize), into the given _SimplexTree_ if supplied, or an empty _SimplexTree_ otherwise.

 #### Conversions